 Shopping in Odisha

-Odisha is known for its temples, beaches, Jagannath Puri Rath Yatra and Sand Art Festival.
+Odisha is known for its temples, beaches, Jagannath Puri Rath Yatra and the Sand Art Festival.
 But did you know it is also home to 51 handicrafts made by tribals and local artisans?
 So, Odisha is a shoppers’ paradise if you are a connoisseur of art and craft and like to shop for handmade products.
 In fact, if you’re planning to redo the interior of your home, then head to Odisha, where you will find exquisite tribal paintings, dhokra curios, shells, and golden grass artefacts and lots more.
 Here is our Shopping in Odisha guide and a list of things to shop in Odisha.

 Pattachitra

 The ancient art form of Pattachitra, native to Raghurajpur in Odisha, is a must-have.
-‘Patta’ means ‘cloth’, and ‘Chitra’ means ‘painting’ in Sanskrit, so Pattachitra means ‘Cloth Painting.
-Pattachitra is on canvas, silk fabric, palm leaves, paper mâché, cow dung toys, coconut, supari/ beetle nut, bottles, and aluminium.
+‘Patta’ means ‘cloth’, and ‘Chitra’ means ‘painting’ in Sanskrit, so Pattachitra means ‘Cloth Painting’.
+Pattachitra is done on canvas, silk fabric, palm leaves, paper mâché, cow dung toys, coconut, supari/ beetle nut, bottles, and aluminium.
 You will find masks, bottles, kettles, buckets, and paintings in Pattachitra almost everywhere in Odisha.
 But if you want to pick it straight from an artist, then head to Raghurajpur.
 The Konark Market, Ekamra Haat, and Pipli are some of the places where you will get Pattachitra.
 I picked a Pattachitra painting from Pipli and Raghurajpur.
 My personal favourite is Talapatra Chitra, a style of Pattachitra, done on a series of dried strips of palm leaves strung together.
 You can read more about Pattachitra here.

 Dhokra Frames and Jewellery @Shameera Somani